Randomness Efficient Steganography: Introduction

-Our model differs from the "traditional" approach to steganography where the sender modifies a covertext that is known to the adversary in an effort to embed secret data.
-Such an approach is secure only against adversaries with limited detection capability.
-This approach is found, for instance, in several software applications which manipulate certain pixels of visual images to embed hidden information.
-While such minor perturbations to an image may be imperceptible to the human eye, it is trivially discerned by an algorithm with access to the original cover image.

-As mentioned above, the security of a stegosystem can be naturally phrased in information-theoretic terms (cf.~\cite{DBLP:conf/ih/Cachin98}) or in complexity-theoretic terms~\cite{DBLP:conf/crypto/HopperLA02}.
-Informally, the latter approach considers the following experiment for the warden-adversary: The adversary selects a message to be embedded and receives either covertexts that embed the message or covertexts simply drawn from the channel distribution (without any embedding).
+The complexity-theoretic approach to steganography considers the following experiment for the warden-adversary: The adversary selects a message to be embedded and receives either covertexts that embed the message or covertexts simply drawn from the channel distribution (without any embedding).
 The adversary is then asked to distinguish between the two cases.
 Clearly, if the probability of success is very close to $1/2$ it is natural to claim that the stegosystem provides security against such (eavesdropping) adversarial activity.
 Formulation of stronger attacks (such as active attacks) is also possible.

+Given the above framework, Kiayias et al.~\cite{DBLP:conf/ih/KiayiasRR05} (a full version appears in \cite{stego1}) define a notion of \emph{one-time stegosystem}: this is a steganographic protocol that is meant to be used for a single message transmission and is proven secure in an information-theoretic sense, provided that the key shared between the sender and the receiver is of sufficient length.
+This system is a natural analogue of a one-time pad for steganography.
+They then point out that this can be used to induce a system for longer messages using standard techniques.
+We shall adopt this same perspective, focusing on achieving optimal usage of randomness.

+In this paper, we present a steganography protocol that embeds a message of length $n$ using a shared secret key of length $(1+o(1))n$ bits while achieving security $2^{-n/\polylog n}$.
+In this sense, our protocol is {\bf truly randomness efficient}: the rate of key over message approaches 1 for large values of $n$.
+In the previous best known protocol \cite{DBLP:conf/ih/KiayiasRR05}, the length of the shared secret key is at least $(2+o(1))n$ bits, regardless of the security achieved.
+The key length requirement of $(2+o(1))n$ bits was dictated by the fact that they perform ``single'' rejection sampling, in which case some of the randomness used to interrogate the channel during rejection sampling is discarded; as a result they must use a $2n$-wise independent family of functions (where $n$ is the length of the message).